d215steinberg/GildedRose-Java/README.md

 1. **ItemUpdaterFactory**
 2. The list of constants in **GildedRose**

 If we were to add a new specialized item type, we would need to add both a new constant to **GildedRose** and a new case-clause to the switch statement in **ItemUpdaterFactory.createItemUpdater**.
-That’s not DRY.
+That's not DRY.
 Java provides a mechanism to isolate this knowledge in a single entity, the **enum** construct:
 1. We create an **ItemType** enum with known types and **UNKNOWN**.
 2. We test-drive an **ItemType.forName** method that converts a string to an **ItemType**.